China National Tea Museum

 National Tea Museum Pictures

-This museum is the only one in the country with the tea theme.
+China National Tea Museum is the only one in the country with the tea theme.
 It has no external walls but is enclosed by vegetation giving the unique impression that the halls and the tea plants inside depend upon each other.
 Additionally, one hundred distinctive Chinese characters relating to tea are enchased in the road to add color to your trip.

-The museum is comprised of four groups of buildings which display the history and development of tea in China.
+China National Tea Museum is comprised of four groups of buildings which display the history and development of tea in China.
 The exhibition building is divided into six halls to show the history of growing and processing of tea.
 They are the Hall of Tea History, the Kaleidoscope Hall, the Hall of Tea Properties, the Tea-friendship Hall, the Tea Sets Hall, and the Tea Customs Hall.
 Here, different halls illuminate different aspects of tea and its culture in the long history.
 The Tea Customs Hall is recommended.
 Here visitors can discover the great impact of tea on the lives of various minority groups of the country.
 The Kaleidoscope Hall features more than three hundred kinds of tea, including the six basic types of tea of the country and some reprocessed teas.
 To learn more about these kinds of tea, take a digital earphone upon arrival.

-Take bus 27 or Y3 (Tourism Bus Line 3) and get off at Shuangfeng Station.
+Take bus 27 or 87 and get off at Shuangfeng Station.

-Hangzhou Bus Search
+Hangzhou Bus / Metro Search